cloudflare/terraform-provider-cloudflare/docs/data-sources/waiting_rooms.md

 ### Read-Only

-- `items` (Attributes List) The items returned by the data source (see [below for nested schema](#nestedatt--items))
+- `result` (Attributes List) The items returned by the data source (see [below for nested schema](#nestedatt--result))

-<a id="nestedatt--items"></a>
+<a id="nestedatt--result"></a>
-### Nested Schema for `items`
+### Nested Schema for `result`

 Optional:

 - `additional_routes` (Attributes List) Only available for the Waiting Room Advanced subscription.
 Additional hostname and path combinations to which this waiting room will be applied.
 There is an implied wildcard at the end of the path.
-The hostname and path combination must be unique to this and all other waiting rooms. (see [below for nested schema](#nestedatt--items--additional_routes))
+The hostname and path combination must be unique to this and all other waiting rooms. (see [below for nested schema](#nestedatt--result--additional_routes))
 - `cookie_attributes` (Attributes) Configures cookie attributes for the waiting room cookie.
-This encrypted cookie stores a user's status in the waiting room, such as queue position. (see [below for nested schema](#nestedatt--items--cookie_attributes))
+This encrypted cookie stores a user's status in the waiting room, such as queue position. (see [below for nested schema](#nestedatt--result--cookie_attributes))
 - `cookie_suffix` (String) Appends a '_' + a custom suffix to the end of Cloudflare Waiting Room's cookie name(__cf_waitingroom).
 If `cookie_suffix` is "abcd", the cookie name will be `__cf_waitingroom_abcd`.
 This field is required if using `additional_routes`.
 - `host` (String) The host name to which the waiting room will be applied (no wildcards).
 Please do not include the scheme (http:// or https://).
 The host and path combination must be unique.
 - `id` (String)